kubedb/docs/docs/guides/memcached/autoscaler/compute/compute-autoscale.md

 Here,

-- `spec.databaseRef.name` specifies that we are performing compute resource autoscaling on `mc-compute-autoscaler` database.
+- `spec.databaseRef.name` specifies that we are performing compute resource autoscaling on `mc-autoscaler-compute` database.
 - `spec.compute.memcached.trigger` specifies that compute resource autoscaling is enabled for this database.
 - `spec.compute.memcached.podLifeTimeThreshold` specifies the minimum lifetime for at least one of the pod to initiate a vertical scaling.
 - `spec.compute.memcached.resourceDiffPercentage` specifies the minimum resource difference in percentage.
 The default is 10%.